 - 1. Click on each cited decision/opinion to go directly to that full, original decision/opinion.
 The links are in bold type. - 2.
-On each of the original decisions/opinions, you will find in the top right corner some text saying "click to return to handbook."
+On each of the original decisions/opinions, you will find in the top right corner some text saying "return to handbook."
 Clicking that text will take you back to where you were in the handbook. - 3.
-If a decision is cited more than once, clicking the link will only work at the first citation and the "click to return to handbook" button will take you back to the first citation.
+If a decision is cited more than once, clicking the "return to handbook" button will take you back to the first citation.